Business Bridge Loans 101: How They Can Help Your Small Business

 2. Fixing Up a Property

 Sometimes, a business isn’t able to secure a long-term mortgage because a commercial property doesn’t meet the strict requirements of potential lenders.
-However, it can be expensive to bring a building up to code.
+However, if the business is grappling with the strict criteria set by banks and the accuracy of those commercial conditions, a bridge loan might offer the possibility of a workaround.

 3. Keeping Businesses Afloat

 Many small businesses need a large investor or acquirer to survive in today’s corporate atmosphere.
-However, it can take months or even years for a company to attract the attention of a financier.
+However, the path to attracting the attention of a financier inside the competitive business financing industry can be a long, often spanning months or even years.

 4. Starting a Business